snowieeeee/IBM-Applied-Data-Science-Capstone/README.md

 - Predict the successful reuse of the Falcon 9 first stage using machine learning.
 - Create informative dashboards for the Space Y team.

-## Data Sources

-- Publicly available data on SpaceX launches and outcomes.
-- Data on rocket specifications, mission parameters, and payload details.

 ## Project Phases

 The project can be divided into several key phases: